-The Bill is a very material addition to the regulatory requirements for implementing a wide-range of potential transactions relating to Ireland (including M&A) - for example, the wide range of Transactions, the affected sectors, the extremely low Transaction value and the ability of the Minister to look at unnotifiable Transactions.
-While significant questions remain about how it will be applied in practice by the Minister, it deserves to treated with the same seriousness as the merger control rules (as practical experience across the EU and elsewhere (such as in France, Germany, Italy and the UK) is showing with FDI).
-Anyone investing from a third country (including the United Kingdom) will need the Bill on its radar.
+The Act is a very material addition to the regulatory requirements to complete M&A deals in Ireland - for example, the wide-range of Transactions involved, the extensive number of affected sectors, the extremely low Transaction value and the ability of the Minister to look at unnotifiable Transactions.
+While significant questions remain about how it will be applied in practice by the Minister, it deserves to be treated with the same seriousness as the merger control rules.
+Practical experience across the EU and elsewhere is showing how important FDI rules have become particularly to the timescale for completion of M&A deals.
+Anyone investing in Ireland from a third country (including the UK) will need to have the Act on its radar.